 PMax Non-Converting Search Terms Alert

 Logs search terms triggered by PMax that generate clicks but zero conversions.
-This is critical because PMax's keyword matching is notoriously broad — it will match queries that no manual Search campaign would target.
+PMax's keyword matching is notoriously broad — it will match queries that no manual Search campaign would target.

 Setup: Daily schedule.
 Email alert when non-converting spend exceeds threshold.